mahziyar-azz/keyword-Link-collector/README.md

 ## Installation
 Keyword Link Collector is a portable, open-source Windows app.
 - No installation required!
 Just download, run, and use.
-- Prerequisite: Ensure **.NET Framework 4.7.2** (or later) is installed on your system.
 - Prerequisite: Ensure [**.NET Framework 4.7.2**](https://dotnet.microsoft.com/en-us/download/dotnet-framework)
  (or later) is installed on your system.